 References in literary texts and texts about (mainly) literary women, to women procuring abortion.
-Many thanks to correspondents on the Histsex, Modernism and Victoria e-lists, Lisa Diguardi, Beth Sutton-Ramspeck, Gita Panjabi, Angela Bryant, Carol Dyhouse, Chris Willis, Angelique Richardson, Emma Jones, Marna Nightingale, Susan Hall, Lawrence Rainey, Farah Mendlesohn, Tanya Evans, Jennifer Gustar, Fran Bigman, Jesse Olszynko-Gryn, Keith Hindell, Barbare Green and the participants in the discussion on abortion and abortifacients on Victoria in October 2014, and one or two nameless correspondents for suggestions.
+Many thanks to correspondents on the Histsex, Modernism and Victoria e-lists, Lisa Diguardi, Beth Sutton-Ramspeck, Gita Panjabi, Angela Bryant, Carol Dyhouse, Chris Willis, Angelique Richardson, Emma Jones, Marna Nightingale, Susan Hall, Lawrence Rainey, Farah Mendlesohn, Tanya Evans, Jennifer Gustar, Fran Bigman, Jesse Olszynko-Gryn, Keith Hindell, Barbare Green, Sharon D Engbrecht, Michael Barrett, Alisha Palmer, the participants in the discussion on abortion and abortifacients on Victoria in October 2014, and one or two nameless correspondents for suggestions.
+I have become aware of Abortion Book Club: 'every month, we read one abortion-related book; critically examining depictions of abortion in fiction.' (so far, these mostly look to be US-based and fairly recent).
 Please e-mail me with any additional contributions.

 Useful reading on the legal, medical, social and political background: for the UK, Barbara Brookes, Abortion in England, 1900-1967 (London: Croom Helm, 1988), and now available in paperback, Keith Hindell and Madeleine Simms, Abortion Law Reformed (1971); for the US, Leslie J Reagan, When Abortion was a Crime: Women, medicine, and law in the United States,